 - Add the remaining ½ cup of beef stock and stir.
 If needed, add the ½ cup of filtered water to thin out your gravy.
 Once your gravy is the consistency you like, pour it over the hamburger veggie mixture in the large cast iron skillet.
 Mix well, taste, and adjust seasonings as desired.

 - Preheat the oven to 400 F.

-- Cook at 400 F for 20 minutes or until browned to your preference.
+- Cook at 400 F for 20 minutes, then broil for 3 minutes until golden brown on top.

-- Garnish the top of the pie with 2 tablespoons of chopped fresh parsley.
+- Garnish with 1 tablespoon of chopped fresh parsley.
+Serve warm.

 - If you're planning on using leftover potatoes, make sure to reserve 3 ½ to 4 cups.

 - Use a 9x13-inch pan or an oven safe Dutch oven if you don't own a cast iron skillet.

 - To get the texture you want, either mash, whip or rice the potatoes.

 - To catch drips that could bubble out, put it on a cookie sheet.